ronin-rb/ronin/man/ronin-decode.1.md

 : JavaScript decodes the data.

 `-S`, `--shell`
-: Decodes the data as a Shell String.
+: Decodes the data as a Shell string.

 `-P`, `--powershell`
-: Decodes the data as a PowerShell String.
+: Decodes the data as a PowerShell string.

 `--punycode`
 : Decodes the data as Punycode.